WoollyAlly/GBC/_midwives/test.md

   Birth Care after the beautiful home birth of my daughter with Hillary in 2015.
-  Everything about my labor and the birth of my daughter affirmed what I had known from my midwifery work and listening to my clients, and I felt that joining this practice would be what would enable me to become the kind of midwife I always wanted to be.
+  Everything about my labor and the birth of my daughter affirmed what I had known from my midwifery work and listening to my clients, and I felt that joining this practice would enable me to become the kind of midwife I always wanted to be.
 ---